What is Methadone?

 Are there other forms of treatment?

 There are other forms of treatment for opiate addiction such as suboxone, vivitrol, and in-patient or out-patient abstinence detox programs.
-We are able to assess in house and refer you to these other forms of treatment are not currently available at NWATC.
+We are able to assess in house and refer you to these other forms of treatment.
+The assessment is free and confidential.
 See our referral page for more information on these options.

 Once I start treatment, what is required of me?

 Follow the clinic rules and regulations in your patient handbook, come daily to dose, provide two random drug screens a month, meet with your counselor on a schedule basis, and come to new client orientation group, then one group a month.